What Is a 1099?

 If no one is responsible for closing the sale, it goes in order of mortgage lender, the transferor’s broker, or the transferee.
 For a comprehensive list of all Form 1099 variants, consult the IRS website.

 How Do I File a Form 1099?

 Blank 1099 forms can be found on the IRS website.
 You can also find Form 1099-R within our Tax Form Library.
 Be sure to declare each payment in the proper box, because the IRS uses this information to determine whether the recipient has properly reported the payment and determine the applicable amount of income tax.
 If you have income reported on a 1099, you will also need to file a Form 1040 or 1040A for your tax returns.
-For an easier filing experience, use one of our certified professionals to help prepare your taxes.
+For an easier filing experience, use one of our licensed professionals to help prepare your taxes.
 We can determine the correct form for you to use and help you fill it out.
 Using Community Tax, you’ll save time and energy by having to not worry over which numbers to enter and where.
 We can guide you through the information, check all the math, and make sure the proper forms are filled out so you can avoid costly mistakes.
 Contact us today for a free consultation.